warroyo/opa-policies/README.md

 ## Repo Structure

-* constraints -  folders contain constraints for use with gatekeeper
+* gatekeeper/library -  folders contain constraints for use with gatekeeper along with their testing suites and tmc implementation.
-* policy - general opa policies